 *We may earn a commission for purchases made using our links.
 Please see our disclosure to learn more.

-Getting hold of morel mushrooms can be difficult because of their short growing period, but they do make very tasty and healthy meals and are prized by top chefs for their earthy and nutty flavor.
+Getting hold of Morel mushrooms (genus Morchella) can be difficult because of their short growing period, but they do make very tasty and healthy meals and are prized by top chefs for their earthy and nutty flavor.
 Cooking morels is simple and quick.
 The list of items to take into account are:-

 - Select your mushrooms